-Although data is limited, available evidence indicates that over 60 percent of lesbian, gay, bisexual, transgender and queer (LGBTQ) people have experience domestic or family violence (DFV), that’s about 3 in 5 who have experienced it in a past or present relationship.
+Although data is limited, available evidence indicates that over 60 percent of lesbian, gay, bisexual, transgender and queer (LGBTQ) people have experienced domestic or family violence (DFV), that’s about 3 in 5 who have experienced it in a past or present relationship.
 The chances are that you or someone you know is, or has been, in an abusive relationship.

-Despite the prevalence, LGBTQ people are less likely to find support services that meet their specific needs, are less likely to identify DFV in our relationships and less likely to report it to the police or to seek support from services.
+Despite the prevalence, LGBTQ people are less likely to find support services that meet their specific needs, are less likely to identify DFV in their relationships and less likely to report it to the police or to seek support from services.